Find a local comp club

 I’ll never forget my first experience of a compers’ meeting – it was about 15 years ago at a fabulous event known as ‘Big Brum’, organised by Birmingham comp club, Kompers Korner.
 Over 100 compers would gather annually to exchange entry forms, chat and enter fun competitions – with a massive charity raffle to end the day.
 I went alone to the first Big Brum and chatted to several other compers – we had a great time, it was a relief for me to find people who finally understood the strange hobby I’d taken up!

 Not long afterwards I joined the Compers News chat forum and went to a meeting round the corner from my house in Nottingham – there were about 20 of us there, including comping legend Brita Bevis.
 I met a group of girls that day who remain some of my closest mates.
 Meeting compers in real life is inspiring and fun, and it certainly helps you to win prizes when you work as a team!
 Soon I was invited to join the Toton comp club (hosted at ‘Britain’s Luckiest Granny‘s house!), started a North Notts comp club (with Compers News Editor Steve), and attended Notts about Comping in the city centre.
 Now I’m a member of Brighton Breezy down on the South Coast, meeting with likeminded wine-loving compers every three weeks.

 Local comp clubs are still popular, but it can be difficult to find up-to-date information on meeting venues and times.
 I’ve contacted several comp clubs in order to get a current list together – if you’d like me to include details of your club or comping event, get in touch via my Contact page.

-If you’d like to attend a comp club but don’t see a local one listed here, there may be a local Facebook comping group you could join on this post – you might find a few members are interested in starting a club in the same location!
+If you’d like to attend a comp club but don’t see a local one listed here, check to there may be a local Facebook comping group you could join on my list of comping Facebook groups – you might find a few members are interested in starting a club in the same location!